PRX/docs.prx.org/Service-Overview.md

 The frontend relies on several other services, including: **cms.prx.org**, **id.prx.org**, and **upload.prx.org**.

+# cms.prx.org

+# id.prx.org

+All aspects of authentication and authorization across PRX properties are being moved into the id.prx.org service.
+It is based on signed **JSON Web Tokens** that encapsulate various claims about users' abilities in a given app for a given resource.

+The service runs on **PRX04** on **Contegix**.

+# upload.prx.org

 # Fixer

 http://fixer.prx.org/

-Fixer is a media processing application used by several other PRX services.
+Fixer is a media processing application used by several other PRX services. **prx.org (v3)** and **cms.prx.org** are the primary utilizers

 # Subauto

 Subauto encompasses services provided by several other applications.
 Billing and management is handled by prx.org (v3), delivery by Fixer, etc. **FTP Pull** servers (that stations can pull files from) are run on **EC2**, and mirror **S3** buckets. **Chef** is also running on **EC2** which provides some authentication for the FTP servers.

+# Feeder